| Hometown | Civilian Occupation |

 Early Life & Family

-Greenfield was recorded on the census on January 22, 1920, living with his parents and five siblings on Concord Pike.
+Greenfield was recorded on the census in January 1920, living with his parents and five siblings on Concord Pike.
 Census records indicate that he dropped out of school after completing 8th grade.

-Greenfield was recorded again on the next census on April 19, 1930, living with his parents and four siblings at the family home on Concord Pike.
+Greenfield was recorded again on the next census in April 1930, living with his parents and four siblings at the family home on Concord Pike.
 At the time, he was working as a farmhand.
-At the time the next census was recorded, on April 5, 1940, he was living with his brother-in-law, Elmer A. Faber, his sister Ruth, and two nephews on Woodrow Avenue in McDaniel Heights, Brandywine Hundred.
+When the time the next census was recorded in April 1940, he was living with his brother-in-law, Elmer A. Faber, his sister Ruth, and two nephews on Woodrow Avenue in McDaniel Heights, Brandywine Hundred.
 His occupation was recorded as plumber helper.
 His mother’s statement to the State of Delaware Public Archives Commission also gave that occupation.
 On the other hand, his enlistment data card recorded his occupation as a construction foreman.

 When he registered for the draft on October 16, 1940, Greenfield was working for Paul E. Middleton at 1317 Washington Street in Wilmington.
 The registrar described him as standing about five feet, seven inches tall and weighing 160 lbs., with brown hair and blue eyes.